Observation of a Novel Charge Density Wave Superstructure in Monolayer 1T-$VS_{2}$ at Room Temperature and its Evolution in Multilayers: INTRODUCTION

 The present investigation was carried out on VS\textsubscript{2} flakes with thickness varying from ML up to a few ML (referred to as multilayer) obtained by liquid phase exfoliation and subsequent stamp transfer process (LPESTP) to stabilize the 1T-VS\textsubscript{2} and 2H-VS\textsubscript{2} polymorphs with different number of layers.
 Most of the previous ML-level investigations were done by physical or chemical vapor deposition methods~\cite{van Efferen 2021, Kawakami, Su}.
 The motivation for doing the experiment using this process is to create an alternate pathway for sample synthesis of varying monolayer thickness.
 This is a top-down fabrication process distinct from the bottom-up layer-by-layer depositions adopted by molecular beam epitaxy.
 This gives rise to samples with distinct V excess and thus different extents of V intercalations with varying degrees of interlayer couplings.

 Our investigations show that 1T -VS\textsubscript{2} is observed at different thicknesses, and the CDW superstructure evolves as a result of distortion due to V\textsuperscript{3+} intercalation and charge transfer as the thickness is changed from ML to multilayers.
 However, the 2H-VS\textsubscript{2} polymorph does not show any CDW superstructure.
 The observation and stability of the 1T and 2H polymorphs of VS\textsubscript{2} with thickness are consistent with the earlier theoretical studies ~\cite{Zhang, Kan}.
 Our experimental results reveal that ML 1T-VS\textsubscript{2} shows a novel CDW order of ($\sqrt{7} \times \sqrt{7}$) R 19.1\textsuperscript{o} superstructure stabilized at room temperature (295 K).
 The ($\sqrt{7} \times \sqrt{7}$) R 19.1\textsuperscript{o} CDW superstructure has not previously been found in any TMDC material, including ML 1T-VS\textsubscript{2}.
 In twisted bilayers of 1T-VS\textsubscript{2}, novel Moiré superlattices are formed spontaneously at different twist angles.
 At a spontaneous twist angle 20.8\textsuperscript{o}, the bilayer 1T-VS\textsubscript{2} shows Moiré superlattices with periodicity $\sqrt{7}$a.
 It proves that in bilayer, the effect of intercalation and interlayer coupling is not strong enough to disrupt the ($\sqrt{7} \times \sqrt{7}$) CDW periodicity of the V-atoms.
 It is noted that such a Moiré superstructure has not been reported in the context of VS\textsubscript{2}.
 Beyond the bilayer, ($2\times2$) CDW order develops due to V\textsuperscript{3+} self-intercalation between the VS\textsubscript{2} layers and persists up to the highest thickness of the samples ($\sim$10-11 layers) investigated.
 Our findings establish ML 1T-VS\textsubscript{2} synthesized via top-down LPESTP, as a unique platform for constructing and investigating new CDW orders.
+The experimental investigation has been supplemented by DFT calculations towards development of the novel superstructures in the monolayers.

-\section{Results}
+\section{RESULTS}